ApryseSDK/pdftron-flutter/README.md

 --- | --- | ---
 bookmarkJson | String | The bookmark json for import.
 It needs to be in valid bookmark JSON format, for example {"0": "Page 1"}.
 The page numbers are 1-indexed

-Return a Future.
+Returns a Future.

 ```dart
 PdftronFlutter.importBookmarkJson("{\"0\": \"Page 1\", \"3\": \"Page 4\"}");
 ```

 ### saveDocument
-Save the currently opened document in the viewer and get the absolute path to the document.
+Saves the currently opened document in the viewer and get the absolute path to the document.
 Must only be called when the document is opened in the viewer.

-Return a Future.
+Returns a Future.

 Future Parameters: